You can apply for a Tier 5 Temporary Worker - Government Authorised Exchange visa if you:

 - meet the other eligibility requirements

-You must get sponsored - ie have a certificate of sponsorship from a licensed sponsor - before you can apply to come to the UK to work.
+You need to have a certificate of sponsorship from a licensed sponsor before you can apply to come to the UK to work.

 Your work, training or research in the UK must relate to the work of your sponsor organisation.